onqtam/headjack/docs/why/10_COOPERATION.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Morality, Compassion & Empathy
 ██████████████████████████████████████████████████████████████████

+> "I have made the most important discovery of my career, the most important discovery of my life: It is only in the mysterious equations of love that any logic or reasons can be found." - [John Forbes Nash](https://www.azquotes.com/quote/526908)

 > "The moment one begins thinking about morality in terms of well-being, it becomes remarkably easy to discern a moral hierarchy across human societies." - [Sam Harris](https://www.goodreads.com/quotes/7444203-the-moment-one-begins-thinking-about-morality-in-terms-of)